Actually47/electron-vue-vite/README.md

 ## Why

 The purpose of this boilerplate is simply to provide a simple configuration for adding and editing configuration with vue + vite + electron.
 There are a couple of simple boilerplates available like [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue) and [vite-electron-builder](https://github.com/cawa-93/vite-electron-builder), but I wanted to make it even easier for a new user to add and edit configuration.
-Considering that it is designed to adhere to the original vite boilerplate structure, new users might have an easier time comprehending what exactly is going on.
+Considering that it is designed to adhere to the original vite boilerplate structure, new users might have an easier time comprehending what the changes are.
 Check out [electron-vite-vue](https://github.com/electron-vite/electron-vite-vue) and [vite-electron-builder](https://github.com/cawa-93/vite-electron-builder) if you need a secure boilerplate.

 &emsp;